 I was not very sure if I understood their agenda properly and as they were talking about a second meeting on 11th at Bangalore, Town Hall, I decided to go there.

-Their Town Hall meeting was attended by several hundreds of people, both men and women.
+Their Town Hall meeting was attended by several hundreds of people, both men, and women.
 Many media houses and police personnel were also present.
 The same discussion was happening.
 I tried to speak with a few journalists and policemen there.
 Surprisingly, most of them were speaking about K’halli incident as mass molestation.
 I was little confused as I thought mass molestation happened in MG Road.
 They said women go through these every day, so the march was organized.

 I was more confused after attending their meetings than ever before.
 Then I chanced upon your article and came to know that Chaitali Wasnik has changed her story and is claiming that she was molested in Indira Nagar Area.
 It reminded me of what the Vimochana lawyer told in Cubbon Park.
-“A woman just needs to prove she was present in the location of crime”.
+“A woman just needs to prove she was present at the location of crime”.

 Believe me, I was contemplating joining the #IWillGoOut march for women safety on 21st January, but now feel something is not quite right.
-When we men are going out for women’s safety, women are actually planning to kill us; when we are concerned about safety of our mothers, daughters and sisters; women lawyers are teaching them how to file cases just like that.
+When we men are going out for women’s safety, women are actually planning to kill us; when we are concerned about the safety of our mothers, daughters, and sisters; women lawyers are teaching them how to file cases just like that.
 This is really dangerous.
 I have seen real molesters gathering up with #IWillGoOut and openly molesting; somehow I am feeling that we are emotionally blackmailed into saving drunk and immoral women.
 My perspective about them has changed.
 This is really scary.